danionescu0/docker-flask-mongodb-example/README.md

 Still some refinements should be made to the api, and the documentation below enhanced:

-- return a book api method

-- use transactions when borrow and return a book
+- use transactions when borrow and return a book (this requires a MongoDb cluster, it will be added in the future)

 A book library.
 Users must be defined using the Users CRUD service.
 Book profiles can be created through the API.